DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 2. The **Data** field as it exists when unencrypted; the compressed data.

 ### Text-based passwords
+If a password is used instead of directly using a binary key, the canonical form of converting a password to a key is as follows.

-In order to derive the binary key, the UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm, using an HMAC with specified hash function, with at least 9001 iterations, and with an output length equal to that of the key.
+The UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm, using an HMAC with specified hash function, with at least 9001 iterations, and with an output length equal to that of the key.

 9001 is chosen because it wastes a hundred or so milliseconds on a modern machine.
 This number is intended to increase as computers become more powerful; therefore, a DieFledermaus encoder should set this to a higher value as time goes by.
 At the time of this writing, however, 9001 is good enough, and an encoder should not use anything higher.